NotVanary/NotVanary/README.md

 - 👋 Hi, I’m @NotVanary
 - 👀 I’m interested in art, computers, video games, movies, anime, and music.
-- 🌱 I’m currently learning piano, art (self-study), and the process of developing an app.
+- 🌱 I’m currently learning piano, art (self-study), and coding stuff

 <!---
 NotVanary/NotVanary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.